arbab-ml/preprocessing_bats_clusters/README.md

 #### `loss_plots.py`
 Plots the learning curve of individual and multiple algorithms.
 The input directory and loss values from each iteration (for an algorithm) are given as input.

+####  `batdetect/bat_eval/run_detector.py`

+Python code for the detection of bat echolocation calls in full spectrum audio recordings.
+This code recreate the results from the paper [Bat Detective - Deep Learning Tools for Bat Acoustic Signal Detection](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005995).
+You will also find some additional information and data on our [project page](http://visual.cs.ucl.ac.uk/pubs/batDetective).
+For original implementation please refer to [This link](https://github.com/macaodha/batdetect)

+`bat_eval` contains lightweight python scripts that load a pretrained model and run the detector on a directory of audio files.
+No GPU is required for this step.

+It takes as input (from line `90` ownwards)
+* Input directory containing raw audio files
+* Output directory where to save the results
+* Bat call detection confidence threshold

 **Deprecated Files**: `v1 precomputation.py`, `v2 precomputation_kaleidoscope.py` `v3_specie precomputation all from batdetect.py` `v3 precomputation all from batdetect.py`